Skip to main content

 1.30 Designs that lack replication (Plankton net study)

-From a practical perspective, for PERMANOVA to proceed with the analysis (regardless of which of the above two perspectives one chooses to take), the highest-order interaction term needs to be excluded from the analysis (see the section Pooling or excluded terms, above).
+From a practical perspective, for PERMANOVA to proceed with the analysis (regardless of which of the above two perspectives one chooses to take), the highest-order interaction term needs to be excluded from the analysis (see the section Pooling or excluded terms).
 This can either be done manually, or if the PERMANOVA routine detects that there is no within-cell replication, then it will issue a warning.
 If you choose to proceed by clicking ‘OK’, it will automatically exclude the highest-order interaction term from the model.
 If you receive this warning and you know that you do have within-cell replication, then there is a very good chance that you have mis-labeled your factor levels somehow35.

 Factor A: Position (fixed with a = 2 levels, either upper (U) or lower (L) depths).